Kong/docs.konghq.com/app/2.1.x/db-less-admin-api.md

   any traffic to this Target via this Upstream.

-When the request query parameter `balancer_health` is set to `1`, the `data` field of the response refers to the whole Upstream, and its `health` attribute is defined by the state of all of Upstream's Targets, according to the field `healthchecks.threshold`.
+When the request query parameter `balancer_health` is set to `1`, the `data` field of the response refers to the Upstream itself, and its `health` attribute is defined by the state of all of Upstream's Targets, according to the field `healthchecks.threshold`.